InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ### Atomic Operations

 Atomic operations follow the principle of atomicity - making changes as small, indivisible units.
 This approach provides precise control and better error handling.
-This concept is used throughout the Convirgance DBMS, allowing changes to be rollback if required.
+This concept is used throughout the Convirgance DBMS, allowing changes to be rolled-back if an issue occurs.
+An interface is available [here](https://docs.invirgance.com/javadocs/convirgance/latest/com/invirgance/convirgance/dbms/AtomicOperation.html) if needed.

 ### Inserting Data